 Mysuru is known for 2 things, one is the Palace and the other is Mysore Pak.
-The world-famous sweet dish Mysore Pak is the first and the best thing to have in Mysore.
+The world-famous sweet dish Mysore Pak is the first and the best thing to have in Mysuru.
 Once upon a time, Guru Sweets was the best Mysore Pak seller but nowadays, I do not recommend it.
 The best place to have Mysore Pak according to me is at Bombay Tiffanys or Sri Mahalakshmi Sweets.
-The other dishes to die for is, of course, Hanumanthu Pulao at Hotel Hanumanthu.
-It is good to try once but due to its widespread promotion, Hotel Hanumanthu doesn't carry age-old traditional taste anymore.
-The other most famous is Mylari Dosa, Mysore Bonda, Mysore Mallige Idli, and Filter Coffee.
-In the evenings, just walk around streets particularly around the Temple road or Kalidasa Road to find some delicious chicken and vegetarian street food.
+The other dish to die for is, of course, Hanumanthu Pulao at Hotel Hanumanthu.
+It is good to try once but due to its widespread promotion, Hotel Hanumanthu doesn’t carry age-old traditional taste anymore.
+The other most famous are Mylari Dosa, Mysore Bonda, Mysore Mallige Idli, and Filter Coffee.
+In the evenings, just walk around the streets particularly around the Temple road or Kalidasa Road to find some delicious chicken and vegetarian street food.

 Where to do shopping?

-Mysore doesn't have much of shopping destinations however you can walk around the famous Mysore market called Devaraja Market.
+Mysuru doesn’t have much of shopping destinations however you can walk around the famous Mysore market called Devaraja Market.
 If you want to buy something exotic then, Cauvery Emporium might satisfy your shopping hunger.
 The exclusives which you should buy from Mysore are Mysore Silk Sari from Government Silk Factory, Sandalwood Oil from Sandalwood Oil Factory and visit The Heritage for some clothes, shawls, rugs, carpets etc. There are also a couple of malls which you can visit.

 Dasara & Jumbo Savari